paalskjetne/user-docs/docs/source/index.md

 # MarketPlace Docs

-Welcome to the [MarketPlace](https://www.materials-marketplace.eu/) documentation!
+**Welcome to the MarketPlace documentation!**

-Here you will find all the information regarding the usage of the MarketPlace platform:
+Here you will find all the information regarding the usage of the MarketPlace platform.

-What it is, how to access it and what to do with it.
+_This docs are compatible with version `{platform_version}` of the platform._

 ````{panels}
    :body: text-center